open-telemetry/opentelemetry-js/packages/opentelemetry-scope-async-hooks/README.md

 [![devDependencies][devDependencies-image]][devDependencies-url]
 [![Apache License][license-image]][license-image]

 This package provides [async-hooks][async-hooks-doc] based scope manager which is used internally by OpenTelemetry plugins to propagate specific scope between function calls and async operations.
-It only target NodeJS since async-hooks is only available there.
+It only targets NodeJS since async-hooks is only available there.

 ## Useful links
 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>